secretstartups/handbook/job-families/sales/revenue-programs-manager/index.html.md

 * Experience managing or designing sales programs, campaigns, and go-to-market strategies
 * Exceptional communication and presentation skills (including with senior management stakeholders)

-### Senior Revenue Programs Manager
+### Senior Revenue Programs Specialist
-The Senior Revenue Programs Manager reports to the Senior Director of Field Enablement.
+The Senior Revenue Programs Specialist reports to the Manager, Revenue Programs.

-#### Senior Revenue Programs Manager Job Grade
+#### Senior Revenue Programs Specialist Job Grade
-The Senior Revenue Programs Manager role is a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Senior Revenue Programs Specialist role is a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Senior Revenue Programs Manager Responsibilities
+#### Senior Revenue Programs Specialist Responsibilities
 * Identify and prioritize sales programs that drive quality pipeline and ARR aligned to GitLab’s go to market (GTM) motions
 * Work comfortably with complex data sets to identify pipeline gaps and prescribe and prioritize solutions to meet business pipeline gaps
 * Conduct regular program reviews with leaders, providing status updates and risk mitigation strategies
 * Work cross-functionally (with Portfolio Marketing, Demand Gen, Revenue Marketing, Field Enablement, Sales Strategy, and more) to orchestrate the development, execution, and operationalization of scalable and measurable quarterly sales programs that deliver results
 * Serve as a trusted advisor and business partner to Sales leaders to identify and prioritize sales programs that drive quality pipeline and ARR aligned to GitLab’s go to market (GTM) motions

-#### Senior Revenue Programs Manager Requirements
+#### Senior Revenue Programs Specialist Requirements
 * Proven ability to design and operationalize prescriptive sales programs and strategies
 * Proven track record of cross-stakeholder program management and execution with operational rigor
 * Ability to move fluidly from big picture to details